Super-resolving frequency measurement with mode-selective quantum memory: Results

 \subsection{Sensitivity and precision enhancement benchmarking}

-To benchmark the sensitivity of our measurement scheme, we examine the minimum resolvable separation based on the PER ratio, as defined in Eq.~\ref{eq:PER}.
-Figure~\ref{fig:results_2}(b) shows the PER as a function of separation for different total detection counts.
-Our experimental results demonstrate a PER$=4.4\pm0.5$ dB for $\epsilon=0.05$ with $100\times10^3$ photon counts.
-This signifies that our system can resolve spectral line separations as small as 265 kHz for spectral lines with a linewidth of 5.30 MHz.
-In contrast, for lower photon numbers ($N = 2\times10^3$ and $10\times10^3$), the PER remains below 0 dB at $\epsilon=0.05$, implying that the frequency separation cannot be reliably distinguished from a zero separation at these photon levels.
-The solid lines in Fig.~\ref{fig:results_2}(b) represent the theoretical PER values, derived from theoretical MSE simulations, which show good agreement with the experimentally measured PER.
+To benchmark the sensitivity of our measurement scheme, we examine the minimum resolvable separation using the PER defined in Eq.~\ref{eq:PER}.
+Fig.~\ref{fig:results_2}(b) shows the PER as a function of separation for different total detection counts.
+With $100\times10^3$ detected photons, we achieve $\mathrm{PER}=4.4\pm0.5$~dB at $\epsilon=0.05$, corresponding to resolving spectral lines separated by just $265$~kHz for a linewidth of $5.30$~MHz.
+In contrast, for lower photon numbers ($N=2\times10^3$ and $10\times10^3$), $\mathrm{PER}<0$~dB at $\epsilon=0.05$, indicating that such small separations cannot be distinguished from zero separation at these photon levels.
+The theoretical PER values (Fig.~\ref{fig:results_2}(b), solid lines) agree well with the experimental results.

-In addition to sensitivity, we evaluate the precision enhancement enabled by our memory-based measurement apparatus with mode filtering, benchmarking its performance against DI methods.
-We quantify the enhancement as the ratio of the FI for the two methods in the limit of vanishing separation $\epsilon\to 0$.
-This limiting value corresponds to the superresolution parameter, $\mathfrak{s}$, which is introduced by Mazelanik et al.~\cite{Mazelanik_2022} as
+In addition to sensitivity, we evaluate the precision enhancement enabled by our memory-based mode filtering scheme against DI methods.
+We quantify the enhancement via the super-resolution parameter $\mathfrak{s}$ introduced by Mazelanik et al.~\cite{Mazelanik_2022}, defined as the ratio of the FI for the two methods in the limit of $\epsilon\to 0$